yandex-cloud/geesefs/README.md

 It should also work with any other S3 that implements multipart uploads and multipart server-side copy (UploadPartCopy).

+Services known to be **broken**:
+* CloudFlare R2.
+They have at least 2 bugs and don't respond to bug reports:
+  - They throttle requests incorrectly, by returning 403 Forbidden if you exceed 5 requests per seconds.
+  - Their listings are broken, see https://github.com/yandex-cloud/geesefs/issues/56.

 Important note: you should mount geesefs with `--list-type 2` or `--list-type 1` options if you use it with non-Yandex S3.